IngeborgArdoe/training/foundation_Genus_10/exercise-02-1.md

 2. Second step: Select the table you will be modeling («Contact»).
 Here you have the oportunity to override the object's name as shown in Genus CRM (e.g. if the table has a technical name).
 3. Step «Table columns»: Choose which columns you want to model.
 By default, all of them are selected.
 Click on Next.
 4. Step «Primary key»: Select property «Contact ID» and check the «generate identifier automatically».
 The latter allows Genus to handle uniqueness and the creation of primary keys.
-5. Step «Property definitions»: Double-click on each row/propery to verify, and change if needed, the data type and data interpretation.
-It is important that Data interpretation is changed wherever needed.
-For instance, the field «Created by» is supposed to be a reference to the object «User».
+5. Step «Property definitions»: Double-click on each row/propery to verify, and change if needed, the data type and data interpretation. **It is important that Data interpretation is changed wherever needed, as this affects the model interpretation and cannot be altered without re-adding the property again later.** For instance, the field **«Created by»** is supposed to be a reference to the object «User».
 Genus will not be able to figure this out unless you specify it yourself.
 Double-click on the row and change the data interpretation to «User» (when you do this, the Display name is also changed to "User".
 Call it "Created by" instead).
-Repeat the process for properties Company (interpretation «Company»), State (interpretation «Object State»), Modified By (interpretation «User») og Mail (interpretation «E-mail»).
+Repeat the process for properties **Company** (interpretation «Company»), **State** (interpretation «Object State»), **Modified By** (interpretation «User») og **Mail** (interpretation «E-mail»).
 The latter will give you free validation of e-mail addresses, as the E-mail object is built in object in Genus.
 6. Step «Naming»: This is the attribute that sets the standard naming of the object.
 Here you can press Add.. and add First Name and Last Name.
 Click on Finish.

 If you expand the node «Object Classes» in Studio, you should now see the Contact-object.
 If you expand Contact further and click on Properties, you will find the list of Object Class Properties belonging to Contact.